• Skip to primary navigation

 Instructions

 2. Mix dry ingredients.
-Combine the almond flour, baking powder, cinnamon and salt into a mixing bowl and lightly whisk to combine.
+Combine the almond flour, baking powder, cinnamon, and salt in a mixing bowl and lightly whisk to combine.

 3. Mix wet ingredients.
-In a seperate mixing bowl, combine the egg, maple syrup, almond butter, and vanilla extract.
+In a separate mixing bowl, combine the egg, maple syrup, almond butter, and vanilla extract.

 4. Combine.
 Add the dry ingredients to the wet ingredients and mix to combine into a smooth batter.
 Fold in the shredded zucchini and oats.
 This is also where you would fold in the nuts and chocolate chips if using.

 5. Fill and bake.
-Evenly divide the batter between 10 muffin cavities and bake in the middle rack of the oven at 400 degrees F for 16-18 minutes, until the tops and edges are nice and golden brown.
+Evenly divide the batter between 10 muffin cavities until about ¾ full and bake in the middle rack of the oven at 400 degrees F for 16-18 minutes, until the tops and edges are nice and golden brown.

 6. Remove, let cool for a few minutes and enjoy with a soft pat of butter or almond butter.